-If the Comptroller finds, after notice and hearing, that a retailer has sold cigarettes, e-cigarettes, cigars and/or tobacco products to a minor at a place of business for which a permit is issued, the Comptroller may suspend or revoke the permit for that place of business or assess an administrative fine in an amount up to $1,000 per violation (Texas Tax Code Sections 154.1142 and 155.0592).
+If the Comptroller’s office finds after notice that a retailer has sold cigarettes, e-cigarettes, cigars and/or tobacco products to a minor at a place of business for which a permit is issued, the Comptroller’s office may suspend or revoke the permit for that place of business or assess a fine up to $1,000 per violation.